 Proper mowing is key, and you should always use a sharp mower blade when doing so.
 A dull blade will tear the grass and weaken it.
 For many grass types in Nashville (warm-season grasses), you should maintain between .75 and 1.5 inches.
 If you have fescue grass (cold-season grass), maintain a height of 3-4 inches as the weather heats up.
 Most importantly, never cut more than ⅓ of the grass blade at one time.

 Your lawn needs nutrients to thrive.
 Fertilizers and pre and post emergents are great ways to ensure your grass is getting all the nutrients it needs while preventing weeds from growing.
 This also prevents many lawn diseases from thriving.
 Proper fertilization gives your lawn what it needs to fight back.

 Aeration & Seeding

 There are many reasons why aeration and seeding is important.
 Aeration is the removal of small plugs of soil from your lawn.
 This allows oxygen, water, and nutrients to get down to the roots, which is necessary for growth and improves the health of your lawn.
-We then overseed your lawn with quality fescue seed we broker ourselves, while thin and bare areas are addressed with peat moss, not messy wheat straw.
+We then overseed your lawn with quality fescue seed we broker ourselves.
 Read more about the benefits of aeration and seeding here.

 Have a Nashville lawn that needs some help?
 We would love to come check it out and give you a free, no obligation quote!
 Fill out the form here or give us a call (888-517-2737).